Vermont is known as one of the most environmentally-focused states in the US, and their EV programs hold up to that reputation.

 Charging Infrastructure

-Vermont has 337 charging stations and more on the way.
-Vermont has one of the highest per capita rates of public charging availability in the US, so odds are strong that there is a location near where drivers will want to be.
+Vermont has 376 charging stations and more on the way.
+Vermont has the highest per capita rates of public charging availability in the US, so odds are strong that there is a location near where drivers will want to be.

 EV drivers in Vermont frequent Plugshare, a popular source of information on charging stations, with the ability to filter locations based on vehicle model.
 Drivers can provide feedback, and plan trips through the smartphone app and website.
 ChargePoint also has a smartphone application which can show real time availability of charging stations on their network.